-- 1. In its recently published 2011 Africa Progress Report the Africa Progress Panel, chaired by former UN Secretary General Kofi Annan, made the following statement "What was termed 'the hopeless continent' ten years ago has now unquestionably become the continent of hope."
-And according to this report Tanzania is in the front row of the most promising countries in Africa.
-I was glad to hear about this and I would like to congratulate you and your country. - 2.
-This Progress Report is entitled: "The Transformation Power of Partnerships".
-And interestingly it underlines in particular the potential of partnerships which mobilise the energy, creativity and the ressources of the private sector (and those of civil society).
-The Report expresses this in the following words: "As businesses realize the commercial opportunites and benefits involved, they are increasingly willing to complement the development efforts of African governments and international donors, and bridge important gaps in a results-oriented (because profit-driven) manner."
-Here, the Progress Panel addresses an experience which was made as well by us in Germany during the reconstruction after World War II within the conceptual framework of the as we call it Social Market Economy.
-And that is what brings me straight to the topic of our conference. - 3.
-The working title of this conference "Cooperation and Solidarity Opportunities for an international social market economy" might be even somewhat misleading.
-There will never be one International Social Market Economy.
-Depending on history, culture and the level of development there will always be different interpretations and implementations of the concept of Social Market Economy.
-And moreover, the Social Market Economy is not a static concept.
-It has to respond to ever new challenges.
-In the 21st century it has in particular to reconcile economy and ecology. - 4.
-The Russian author Leo Tolstoy began his novel "Anna Karenina" (1878) with a famous sentence: "Happy families are all alike; every unhappy family is unhappy in its own way."
+5. So let me first of all stress that there will never be one International Social Market Economy.
+Depending on history, culture and the level of development there will always be different interpretations and implementations of the concept of Social Market Economy not only with regard to Africa but also on a worldwide scale.
+Moreover, the Social Market

+Economy is not a static concept.
+It is open to new challenges and it is the best basis to respond to them as it relies on the freedom and creativity of the people.

+- 6. The Russian author Leo Tolstoy began his novel "Anna Karenina" (1878) with a famous sentence: "Happy families are all alike; every unhappy family is unhappy in its own way."
 That observation holds some truth for nations as well, if one will allow the notion of a happy nation.
 Happy nations, to offer a working definition, are at peace with themselves, they enjoy a sense of belonging and togetherness, they feel they are getting ahead towards better living conditions for all; they share convictions of justice and fairness.
 In all that, they are very much alike, however much their histories and accomplishments may differ.
 Their happiness, scientific research suggests, does not mainly depend upon the level of material wealth they have reached, although economic progress is an important factor in the equation.
-A nation's happiness rather mirrors the quality of life as a complex social mixture of material and immaterial goods, it mirrors the moral tonus of the society, its openness for talent and initiative, the reliability of its institutions and laws and whether the weak and disabled are cared for in decent ways.

-- 5. This may seem somewhat elusive and atmospheric rather than dry-bone-economical.
+A nation's happiness rather mirrors the quality of life as a complex social mixture of material and immaterial goods, it mirrors the moral tonus of the society, its openness for talent and initiative, the reliability of its institutions and laws and whether the weak and disabled are cared for in decent ways. - 7.
+This may seem somewhat elusive and atmospheric rather than dry-bone-economical.
 But it is precisely this moral and psychological dimension of a nation's wellbeing that the concept of the Social Market Economy presupposes and aims to strengthen.
 That approach is, by the way, far from original.
 It is, after all, no coincidence that Adam Smith, before he turned to his famous "Inquiry into the Nature and the Sources of the Wealth of Nations", wrote a "Theory of moral Sentiments".
-And it was not by chance that Ludwig Erhard named his bestseller on the German version of Social Market Economy "Prosperity for All" [Wohlstand für Alle], and that in the public perception the words "for All" counted at least as much as the promise of "Prosperity". - 6.
+And it was not by chance that Ludwig Erhard, first Minister for Economic Affairs of the Federal Republic of Germany and political founding father of the German Social Market Economy, named his bestseller "Prosperity for All" (Wohlstand für Alle), and that in the public perception the words "for All" counted at least as much as the promise of "Prosperity". - 8.
 Mentioning Adam Smith indicates: The Social Market Economy is no purely German invention.
 Many thinkers from many nations contributed to its theoretical insights, and many governments heeded them.
 Consequently, there are several practical variations of the Social Market Economy and different traditions of thought about it.
-Still, the German example may be especially instructive, perhaps mainly for two reasons: - (1) The apparent success: Germany has established a Social Market Economy in two extraordinarily difficult situations, and mastered both: at first, after Germany's criminal war of aggression and her defeat and utter destruction, a Social Market Economy was formed in the Western part of the country only, in the Federal Republic of Germany.
-With good effect so that "Wirtschaftswunder" [economic miracle] had become a loan word all around the world and interestingly enough is in these days again used by international observers in commenting Germany's rapid and strong recovery after the slump triggered by the international financial crisis.
+Still, the German example may be especially instructive, perhaps mainly for two reasons: